Travel.State.Gov > International Travel > Learn About Your Destination > Angola International Travel Information

 Landmines are a risk throughout the country outside major cities.

-Victims of Crime: The local equivalent to the “911” emergency line in Angola for police is 113; for firefighters: 115, and for ambulance services: 112.
+Victims of Crime: The local equivalent to the “911” emergency line in Angola is 111: for police it’s 113; for firefighters, 115; and for ambulance services, 112.
 Emergency numbers listed may not have an English-speaking operator available.
+Responses from emergency services are frequently severely delayed and may not be available outside Luanda.

 Local authorities are responsible for investigating and prosecuting crime.